 Customer credit risk is managed by the Company's established policy, procedures and control relating to customer credit risk management.
-The Company is in the business of manufacturing and trading of Chemical, Fertilisers and Dyes intermediate.
+The Company is engaged in retail loan distribution.
 Credit quality of a customer is assessed by the management on regular basis with market information and individual credit limits are defined accordingly.
-Outstanding customer receivables are regularly monitored and any for the procession of the terminal procession of the terminal procession. further services to major customers are approved by the senior management.
+Outstanding customer receivables are regularly monitored and any further services to major customers are approved by the senior management.